Hey, fastest three hours and media speeding by, ladies and gentlemen.

 Now that the Chinese buy more cars and trucks than Americans, the shift could produce ripples for the environment, gas prices, even the kinds of cars automakers design.

-China has long been expected to overtake the U.S. since its population of 1.3 billion is more than quadrupled that of the U.S., but the increase in sales happened much faster than anyone expected.
+China has long been expected to overtake the U.S. since its population of 1.3 billion is more than quadruple that of the U.S., but the increase in sales happened much faster than anyone expected.

-Again, everybody working at the Associated Press, I don't care who they is shocked and surprised with practically every story they report.
+Again, everybody working at the Associated Press, I don't care who is shocked and surprised with practically every story they report.

-Here's now, here's the AP again.
+Now, here's the AP again.

 Here's the AP again.

-And remember told you how they do the trick to show you things are improving.
+And remember, told you how they do the trick to show you things are improving.

 Mentioned that yesterday.